cardboard-iguana/cardboard-iguana.com/notes/gemini-compatible-markdown.md

 ### Strong/Emphasis & Inline Code

-Gemini doesn’t explicitly support any formatting tags *within* a line.
-However, the convention of using single stars (`*`) to denote emphasis and back-ticks (\`) to quote code is well established and can be used even in a “plain text” line without looking weird.
+Gemini doesn't explicitly support any formatting tags *within* a line.
+However, the convention of using single stars (`*`) to denote emphasis and back-ticks (\`) to quote code is well established and can be used even in a "plain text" line without looking weird.

-Instead of using two stars (`**`) to denote bolded text, it’s probably better to use UPPER CASE for documents destined for Gemini.
+Instead of using two stars (`**`) to denote bolded text, it's probably better to use UPPER CASE for documents destined for Gemini.

 Since Markdown requires that these characters be escaped, so text destined for Gemini will need to be processed to remove back-slashed escapes (`\`).
 Note that md2gmi can handle this automatically.